bossbadi/botbadi_resources/bot_descs/botbadi_desc_md.md

 `%plugin` More neat features in my music commands

 ### Moderation
-Let's start by talking about the moderation commands.
+Next, let's take a look at the moderation commands.
 Although there are fewer commands than other moderation bots, the commands prove to be functioning and easy to use.
 The user parameter in many of these commands can be in the form of either a mention or the identification number (ID) of the user.

 **No permission**
 `%whois [User]` Display user information